ehwest/mdn_qms/source/Quality_Manual/README.md

 * Implantable Medical Devices (ISO Clause 7.5.9.2 & 8.2.6 Partial) – We do not provide or distribute implantable products.

+## Responsibilities

+The CEO and VP-level employees are responsible for overseeing and maintaining this QMS under QMS change-control procedures, and for assuring that all employees are trained in its applicable requirements.
+## License

+All documents that are part of the Medical Data Networks LLC repository are either licensed to Medical Data Networks LLC and/or are the private property of Medical Data Networks LLC.

+All documents created or owned by Medical Data Network's employees are considered proprietary trade secrets and are not for disclosure outside of Medical Data Networks LLC, without specific written permission of an officer of Medical Data Networks LLC.

 ## Terms and Definitions

 Term|Definition